hiroakiito2002/hiroakiito2002.github.io/form-error-reduction/introduction.md

 ### 4. Solution assessment + Issue handling

-The number of tickets with missing merchant name have dropped from 40.21% to 0.15% (literally just one ticket out of XXX tickets using the new template during the sample period).
+The number of tickets with missing merchant name have dropped from 40.21% to 0.15% (literally just one ticket out of all tickets using the new template during the sampled period).

 ![](images/graph_result.png)

 However changes to other fields were included despite the best practice to only change a single variable at a time, due to limited resources to publish the change.

 After few anecdotal reports of another field being left blank, I have decided to investigate further.
-Using the data collected HH hours before & after the update I have noted the following:
+Analysing the data collected over the same time period before & after the update I have noted the following:

 Original wording **before** the change
 ```